 Without knowing what & who the food police are in your life, it can be difficult to identify where your food beliefs are rooted.
 Without knowing where our food rules & beliefs come from, it can be difficult to truly release them!

-Are you actually leaning into your intuition with your food?
+Are you actually leaning into your intuition with your food relationship?
 Do you truly trust your body?
 Or are you subconsciously or consciously still listening to the food police in your everyday life?

 Let’s start with the basics!